patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 Now go to your app URL and see the new changes in action!

 If the changes are reflected on your web app, it means you have completed this workshop successfully.

-Congratulations!
+*Congratulations!*

-In the next step, you'll see a summary of resources created during this workshop in case you want to clean it all up.
+In the next and final step, you'll see a summary of resources created during this workshop in case you want to clean it all up.

 <br>